 Hailing from Spain, Susana Lopez-Querol is a lively scientist currently settled in London.
 Having majored in civil engineering from Madrid, she discovered her true passion and calling in the soil sciences through her PhD.
 Slowly but surely, she shifted her entire intellectual focus to Geotechnical Engineering and is now busy scripting a change in this domain through her research and innovation.

-She is also transforming the lives of young students in her role as the Senior Lecturer at University College London (UCL), a world class university in London.
+She is also transforming the lives of young students in her role as the Senior Lecturer at University College London (UCL).

 For our first episode on Women in STEM, we couldn’t have asked for a better subject.